SchemaPlus/schema_plus/README.md

 [![Dependency Status](https://gemnasium.com/lomba/schema_plus.svg)](https://gemnasium.com/SchemaPlus/schema_plus)

-> ## This is the README for schema_plus 2.0.0 (prelease)
+> ## This is the README for schema_plus 2.0.0.pre13
+> which supports Rails >= 4.2.0.
+This prerelease is completely usable.
+It's still officially a prerelease rather than formal release because some features have yet to be migrated into their own gems.
+>
-> which is under development in the master branch, and which supports Rails >= 4.2.
-For info about the stable 1.x releases which support Rails 3.1, 4.0, 4.1, and 4.2.0, see the [schema_plus 1.x](https://github.com/SchemaPlus/schema_plus/tree/1.x) branch
+> For info about the 1.x releases which support Rails 3.1, 4.0, 4.1, and 4.2.0, see the [schema_plus 1.x](https://github.com/SchemaPlus/schema_plus/tree/1.x) branch

 ---

 The `schema_plus` gem is a wrapper that pulls in a common collection of gems from the SchemaPlus family.
-But you can feel free to mix and match to get just the gems you want.
+But you can feel free to ignore this gem and mix and match to get just the gems you want.

 Note: Prior to version 2.0, `schema_plus` was a single monolothic gem that implemented in itself all the features that are now included by the wrapper.